-Refer to the DUT General Rules pertaining to academic integrity GI3(I)(o) - covering falsification of academic records, plagiarism and cheating.
+Refer to the DUT General Rules pertaining to academic integrity G13(1)(0) - covering falsification of academic records, plagiarism and cheating.
 These will be enforced wherever necessary to safeguard the worthiness of our qualifications, and the integrity of the Faculty of Arts and Design at DUT.